fscelliott/docsdonewell/_portfolio/api-reference-swagger-knowledge-graph.md

-The API has since been simplified.
-For the current docs, see the [Knowledge Graph endpoints in the Watson Discovery service](https://console.bluemix.net/docs/services/discovery/building-kg.html#kg).
-Note link may change frequently.
+The API has since been substantially changed.
+For the current docs, see the Knowledge Graph endpoints in the Watson Discovery service (link changes frequently).